Treat The Bite!

 Once tick borne disease organisms are entrenched in your body it is more costly to both your health and your wallet to get rid of them, if you can.
 An ounce of prevention in this case can be worth a pound of cure!

+Save your money!
+Forget the test!
 Never depend on Lyme tests performed within a month of a tick bite!
 Nearly everyone will test negative for Lyme disease within the first 1-4 weeks after being bitten by an infected tick (barring prior exposure).
-It takes weeks for your body to produce enough antibodies to the Lyme bacterium to be able to get a positive test result using the current tests and testing methods, if you ever get a positive test at all.
-Remember...
+It takes weeks for your body to produce enough antibodies to the Lyme bacterium to get a positive test result using the current tests and testing methods, if you ever get a positive test at all.

 Tests for Lyme disease miss 75% (or more) of people who are infected!

-The CDC states for every case of Lyme disease reported, ten are being missed.
-Depending on unreliable tests to establish a "reported case" of Lyme disease allows even more cases to go undiagnosed, untreated and unreported, and more people to suffer with chronic Lyme disease.
+The CDC states for every case of Lyme disease reported, at least ten are missed.
+Depending on unreliable tests to establish a "reported case" of Lyme disease allows even more cases to go undiagnosed, untreated and unreported, and results in more people suffering with chronic Lyme disease.

 Advanced Topics In Lyme Disease